These charts and this article are updated every Friday between 1100 and 1300 UTC. Last updated: May 7, 2021.

 How has the COVID-19 trend evolved over the past weeks?

-The situation has deteriorated: 115 countries have reported more cases in the past two weeks, compared to the previous 14 days.
+The situation has improved significantly: 58 countries have reported more cases in the past two weeks compared with the previous 14 days.

 What is the current COVID-19 trend in my country?